-It is important that Practices have their own recall and reminder policies in place in their practice.
+It is important that Practices have their own recall and reminder policies in place.
 This is a requirement of the RACGP standards.

 A copy of our privacy and security information can be located on our website:

 While privacy is paramount, this needs to be balanced with the costs (time and dollars) of communicating pro-active health communications with patients.
-We also need to understand the changing society we live in, and the increasing role of electronic communications and society expectations in convenience.
+We also need to understand the changing society we live in, the increasing role of electronic communications and societal expectations regarding convenience.